dustinpfister/blog_posts/_posts/canvas-example-star.md

 ## 3 - The pool module

 Here I have an object pool module which is just a fixed collection of objects that I use over an over again.
 I made another module in my [canvas example on object pools](/2020/07/20/canvas-example-object-pool/) where I get into this topic a little deeper, but for this canvas example I made my own custom cut solution for this very example, rather than something that might be a little more reusable that I worked out in that post.
+Which is something that I often do so when and where needed anyway with these examples as I like to keep each of them there own independent thing.

 This module has two main public functions one to create a pool state object, and the other to update such an object by a given number of seconds.
 It is in the body of update method that I create a pool of points for a display object in the pool, and the create methods is where I create this pool of objects and call the update method for the first time.
 The update method will then be called outside of this in a main app loop function in the main javaScript file of the example that I will be getting to later.